osteele/posenet-pubsub/README.md

 ## How it Works

-`publisher.html` stores the PoseNet data in [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+`publisher.js` (run by `publisher.html`) stores the PoseNet data in [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

-`subscriber.html` subscribes to `localStorage`.
+`subscriber.js` subscribes to `localStorage`.

+`indesx.html` runs the code in `publisher.js` by including `publisher.html` in an HTML iframe.
+This allows the viewer to run all the required code in a single web page, and also to run this web page in full screen modem, without the publisher page needing to be visible.

 ## Timings

 On my 2019 15" MacBook Pro, `publisher.html` runs at 20 frames per second (fps).
 (It runs as slowly as 5fps on an older or less powerful computer.)

+`baseline.html`runs PoseNet and at 13fps and `requestAnimationFrame` at 27fps.

-`subscriber.html` runs at 60fps on the same computer, with `publisher.html` running at the same time.
+`subscriber.html` runs at 60fps, with `publisher.html` running at the same time.
 It’s only getting new PoseNet data at 20fps, but since it’s running the animations at 60fps they can look smooth.

+## Other Approaches

-The same result could presumably be achieved by moving poseNet to a web worker.
+The same result could be achieved by running PoseNet in a web worker.
+See [tfjs issue #102](https://github.com/tensorflow/tfjs/issues/102) for more information about this.
-As of late 2019 this was not possible.

 ## License